Dear VCS Community,

 Students, staff or other adults should stay at home when sick, as this is one of the most important ways to reduce the introduction to and the spread of COVID-19 in schools.
 For further information on what to do if you are experience COVID-19 symptoms, please refer to the following flowchart:

 Students will be encouraged to wash hands frequently but especially:

 - Upon entering the school and before leaving at the end of the day

 - Immediately after sneezing, coughing, using a tissue

 - When moving between different learning environment (eg. outdoor-indoor transitions)

 Personal Protective Equipment

-- to a person who is unable to put on or remove a mask without the assistance of another person;
+- They are unable to put on or remove a mask without the assistance of another person.

 - Students are encouraged to bring their own approved, non-medical mask to use.

 - VCS will make available disposable, non-medical masks in the event that students forget theirs at home.